ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 You can install it by following your favorite tutorial, for example: [Install LAMP stack on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04).

-[For production](#prepare-installation-for-production) you also need Apache as the HTTP server.
+[For production](#prepare-installation-for-production) you also need Apache or nginx as the HTTP server (Apache is used as an example below).
 [For development](#use-phps-built-in-server), you can use the built-in PHP server instead.

 You also need `git` for version control.